azooKey/AzooKeyKanaKanjiConverter/README.en.md

 - `resetMemoryAsync()` - Reset learning data asynchronously
 - `predictNextCharacterAsync(leftSideContext:count:options:)` - Predict next character asynchronously (requires zenz-v2 model, available with Zenzai or ZenzaiCoreML trait)

-> [!NOTE]
--> The Swift Concurrency migration document is omitted in this branch.

 ### `ConvertRequestOptions`
 `ConvertRequestOptions` contains the settings required for conversion requests.
 Configure as follows: